Uploading files

 Querying files

+You can query files in your SQL blocks by using Briefer’s DuckDB integration.
+DuckDB is an in-memory SQL database that allows you to query files directly from your SQL blocks.
 To query a file in DuckDB, add a SQL block and select “DuckDB” as the data source on the top right corner of the block.
 Then, write your query as you would with any other data source, as shown in the example below.

 Reading files in DuckDB